-It’s obvious that most, if not all, of your target markets wish to be serviced via a payment.
+Most, if not all, of your target markets wish to be serviced via a payment.
 But think about how you can go one step further to cement a conversion.
 For example, full-time bloggers value timely payments, samples, and repeat work, whereas news outlets value relevant, exclusive content.

-Then think about how you will angle your proposition, so that it speaks louder than the noise of competitors and other outreachers.
+Then think about how you will angle your proposition so that it speaks louder than the noise of competitors and other outreachers.
 You might like to consider your method of outreach or your pitch, for example.

-She explains that everyone writing a release should use the inverted pyramid to structure it.
-She also suggests that PR outreachers should avoid aggravating journalists if they want to secure coverage.
 Top outreach mistakes include sending the release as a PDF, including too much marketing speak, sending the story too far down the email, and writing a release that has a tenuous connection with the news.
 Do any of these, and your release will end up in a black hole.

-The STP marketing model can be flipped to analyse your target outreach market.
+The STP marketing model can also be flipped to analyse your target outreach market.
 However, when building an outreach strategy, there are other questions to ask and topics to consider to work out how you will meet your objectives, such as:

-Identify your tactics
+4: Identify your outreach tactics

-Once you have your strategy mapped out, it’s time to get to the nitty-gritty: how exactly will you get there.
+Once you have your strategy mapped out, it’s time to get to the nitty-gritty: how exactly will you get there?

 Credit: Smart Insights